 This liquid proteinous material gets converted into the solid filament.
 During this secretion process, the worm forms cocoons from which silk is extracted.
 The sericulture of the silkworm is called as the rearing of the silkworm.

 The Fibres obtained from the feathers of the birds is called as avian fibres.

 These are the inorganic materials shaped into fibres.
-Asbestos is the example of mineral fibre.
-These fibres are fireproof, resistance to acid so that these fibres mainly found in the industrial application.
+Asbestos is an example of mineral fibre.
+These fibres are fireproof, resistance to acid so that these fibres mainly used for the industrial application.

 As the name itself indicates these textile fibres are made by man to meet the particular requirements.